-Not every evasion merits an interpretive rule.
+Below we urge some specific improvements in the rule.
+But not every evasion merits an interpretive rule.
 In appropriate cases, the CFPB should use its enforcement authority.
 In others, guidance or rulemaking could be used.
-When it passed TILA, Congress was aware that "some creditors would attempt to characterize their transactions so as to fall one step outside whatever boundary Congress attempted to establish," and thus Congress "determined to lay the structure of the Act broadly and to entrust its construction to an agency with the necessary experience and resources to monitor its operation."51 TILA is a remedial statute that courts have long found must be "liberally construed in favor of borrowers."52
+When it passed TILA, Congress was aware that "some creditors would attempt to characterize their transactions so as to fall one step outside whatever boundary Congress attempted to establish," and thus Congress "determined to lay the structure of the Act broadly and to entrust its construction to an agency with the necessary experience and resources to monitor its operation."
+TILA is a remedial statute that courts have long found must be "liberally construed in favor of borrowers."
+52